-UW’s underwhelming season continues with Buffaloes’ trampling of Huskies in 20-14 loss at Colorado
+Huskies trampled by Buffaloes as UW’s underwhelming season continues

 But, trailing 20-14, UW couldn’t come any closer.
 The Huskies gained -3 yards in their last eight plays, punting twice.
 After Aaron Fuller ripped off a 52-yard punt return to the Colorado 37-yard line, Eason was sacked for a loss of 13 yards on third-and-5 — driving UW out of field goal range.

+“They do some funky stuff up front with six or seven guys (blitzing), and they show one thing one way and bring it the other way,” said Eason, who completed 21 of 34 passes for 206 yards with one touchdown and one interception.
+“I’ve got to do a better job of seeing that and moving up.
+They did a good job of dropping into coverage too and covering up some of our routes.
+So we’ll watch the tape and see what happened there and learn from it.”

 And when the Husky defense needed a stop, it couldn’t get one.
 Colorado began its game-clinching drive on its own 1 yard line and proceeded to pound the ball and bleed the clock as hope for the Huskies ran out.
-The back-breaker for Washington came on a third-and-16 at Colorado’s 12 yard line when Montez found Dimitri Stanley wide open for 27 yards and a first down with 5:05 remaining.
+The back-breaker for Washington came on a third-and-16 at Colorado’s 12-yard line, when Montez found Dimitri Stanley open for 27 yards and a first down with 5:05 remaining.
 The Huskies wouldn’t get the ball back.

-Maybe you’ve heard this before, but the Huskies couldn’t finish.
-And in that way, at least, recent history was right on.
+For UW, it was yet another unsatisfying finishing.
+Of course, the opposite can be said for the retiring Ralphie V.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.